Sorry (Madonna song): Music video

 The music video for "Sorry" was directed by Madonna's longtime choreographer Jamie King, who also co-conceptualized her videos for "Human Nature" (1995) and "Don't Tell Me" (2000).
 It was shot over two days, from January 17–18, 2006, in London.
 The clip featured choreography from the Talauega Brothers.
 Madonna wanted the project to be a sequel from the "Hung Up" video, therefore, many of the performers featured in the previous clip were in that of "Sorry".
 She and all dancers involved had to learn how to roller-skate for the video.
 "Sorry" was premiered by Channel 4 on February 8, 2006; before its premiere on the channel, the video was edited out to remove a scene where the singer makes an obscene gesture at viewers, upon request by her record company's bosses.
 However, the unedited version was made available on production designer Marco Puig's website.
 On March 3, 2006, the clip was digitally released through the iTunes Store, and was later included on Madonna's compilation Celebration: The Video Collection (2009).

-The music video features a white van, which was restored on MTV UK's television show Pimp My Ride.
-The customization was done by Shaun Woodford, who runs a customised car firm called AB Styling Ltd in the United Kingdom.
-He was asked to transform it with disco-themed features, including lilac leather couches, a mirrored disco ball in the ceiling, velvet walls, fake snakeskin columns, and a large stereo system.
+The music video features a white van, which was customized on MTV UK's television show Pimp My Ride.
+The customization was done by Shaun Woodford, owner of auto customization shop; AB Styling, Ltd. in the United Kingdom.
+Woodford was asked to transform it with disco-themed features, including lilac leather couches, a mirrored disco ball in the ceiling, velvet walls, fake snakeskin columns, and a large stereo system.
 The work had a total cost of £21,000; according to Woodford, "It was a brilliant experience and by far the biggest job we've ever done - you can't get bigger than Madonna".
 The special episode titled Pimp Madonna's Ride that chronicled the van from the video aired on February 19, 2006.